Veterans Stadium: Amateur baseball

-In the first championship game in 1992, Delaware defeated Villanova 6–2.
+In the first championship game in 1992, the University of Delaware defeated Villanova 6–2.

 The stadium hosted the 1998 Atlantic 10 Conference baseball tournament, won by Fordham.

 Minor league baseball

 In November 1987, the new owners of the Phillies AAA franchise, the Maine Guides, considered playing the 1988 season at the Vet because Lackawanna County Stadium would not be ready until the 1989 season.
 The team would have had to play 12:35 pm day games when the Phillies had night games scheduled at the Vet.
 Ownership elected to remain in Old Orchard Beach for 1988, renamed the club the 'Maine Phillies', and moved to Moosic, Pennsylvania in 1989 as the Scranton/Wilkes-Barre Red Barons.

 The Eastern League Trenton Thunder played two home games at the stadium in April 1994.
 The Thunder beat the Canton–Akron Indians, 10–9, in front of 483 fans on April 20, 1994, and won 9–3 on April 21.
 Future Phillies broadcaster Tom McCarthy was in the booth for the Thunder during these two games.